Thomas Muller suspension: Bayern Munich forward to miss Champions League last-16 showdown with Liverpool after being hit with two-match ban | Goal.com

 UEFA has, however, decided that action must be taken and will force the World Cup winner to sit out two continental clashes.

-That means Muller will play no part in a heavyweight meeting with Liverpool.
+That means Muller will play no part in a heavyweight meeting with Liverpool, though Bayern have confirmed that they will appeal the punishment.

 Bayern have been paired with the Premier League leaders in the first knockout round of the 2018-19 Champions League.